MontyPylon/books/README.md

 # books
-Compilation of books of equations
+Compilation of books of equations in math, physics, and computer science.